upday/upday.github.io/_posts/blog/2017-07-20-upday_blogathon.md

 Our plan now was to “abuse” one of those Hackathons to generate blog posts.
 The idea of a **Blogathon** was born.
 Okay, I know what you might be thinking right now.

-Anyway.
-Presenting this idea provoked mixed reactions.
+Anyway, presenting this idea provoked mixed reactions.
 Everything from “cool” to “it sucks big time”.
 But no risk no fun, it’s only painful at the start and attending was optional anyway.

 ### Timetable